 kosher salt and freshly cracked black pepper, to taste

-roasted seaweed snack, crushed with your hands or snipped into strips, for serving, optional
+roasted seaweed snack, crushed with your hands or snipped into strips, to serve (optional)

-Starting from a cold pan over medium-low heat, add the sesame oil, then the egg mixture.
-With a rubber spatula, stir unoccasionally so you end up with large curds, but DO stir so the eggs cook slowly and evenly.
-Just be sure to undercook them (they'll carryover cook off the heat).
+- Starting from a cold pan over medium-low heat, add the sesame oil, then the egg mixture.
+With a rubber spatula, stir occasionally so you end up with large curds, and so the eggs cook slowly and evenly.
+Just be sure to slightly undercook them, as they'll continue to cook once you take them off the heat.
 This step will likely take around 2 to 3 minutes, depending on your stove.

 - Season the eggs with salt and pepper to taste, plate over rice, and top with the roasted seaweed (if desired).